AdobeDocs/developers-animatesdk-docs/Layer_object/layer11.md

 #### Description

-Method; An integer value that specifies the ZDepth value of the frame.
+Method; An integer value that specifies the ZDepth value at the frame.

 #### Example

-The following example illustrates use of this method:
+The following example gets the zdepth value at first frame of the first layer:

 ```javascript
 fl.getDocumentDOM().getTimeline().layers[0].getZDepthAtFrame(0)